Build Server Integration

 Pulls fresh data from the build server for the selected project.
-Links to builds are added to issues in YouTrack that are mentioned in build comments and commit messages.
+Links to builds are added to issues in YouTrack based on the current integration settings.
 Commands in VCS commit messages are applied to the corresponding issues.
 Build numbers are added to issues according to the options that are defined in the mapping.
 The last processed build is updated in the corresponding column on the integration settings page.

-Opens the settings dialog for the selected build server or mapping in the sidebar.
+Opens the settings for the selected build server or mapping in the sidebar.

-Deletes the selected build server or mapping from YouTrack.
+Removes the selected build server integration or mapping from YouTrack.

 Removes the IDs of the last recorded change and processed build from the selected project mapping.
 The next time the integration is scheduled to update, YouTrack pulls the entire change and build history from the build server.
 Changes and builds that already exist in YouTrack are not affected.

 Disables the integration in the selected build server or project.
 Use this option at the project level to disable integration features on a per-project basis.
 If the integration is disabled, the Enable option is available.